Moehanga: Time in London

-While in London, Moehanga may have stayed with John Savage at Fludyer Street, a former street overtaken by the modern-day Foreign and Commonwealth Office, Whitehall, London.
+While in London, Te Mahanga may have stayed with John Savage at Fludyer Street, a former street overtaken by the modern-day Foreign and Commonwealth Office, Whitehall, London.
 He was the first person to arrive in London bearing Tā moko, or facial tattoos, traditionally practiced by the Māori of New Zealand.

-Moehanga visited the fourth Earl Fitzwilliam, William Fitzwilliam, at his Grosvenor Square residence.
+Te Mahanga visited the fourth Earl Fitzwilliam, William Fitzwilliam, at his Grosvenor Square residence.
 Also there that night was Lord Milton, the future fifth Earl Fitzwilliam.
-Savage wrote of the meeting between Moehanga and the fourth Earl Fitzwilliam, "He [Moehanga] was a great physiognomist, and approved or disliked at a first interview.
+Savage wrote of the meeting between Te Mahanga and the fourth Earl Fitzwilliam, "He [Moehanga] was a great physiognomist, and approved or disliked at a first interview.
 The lines of his lordship's face pleased him more than those of any man of whom I had yet heard his opinion."
 Savage may have written in this way because the Earl Fitzwilliam was a patron.

-A marble bust of William Fitzwilliam caught Moehanga's attention, and he is said to have contemplated its features with great admiration, promising to carve an imitation upon his return to New Zealand.
+A marble bust of William Fitzwilliam caught Te Mahanga's attention, and he is said to have contemplated its features with great admiration, promising to carve an imitation upon his return to New Zealand.

-The ornamental furnishings of the Earl's Grosvenor Square residence did not impress Moehanga, instead he placed value on the number of chairs, observing, "A great number of men sit with the chief."
+The ornamental furnishings of the Earl's Grosvenor Square residence did not impress Te Mahanga, instead he placed value on the number of chairs, observing, "A great number of men sit with the chief."

-Savage wrote that it was "extremely inconvenient" to take Moehanga to public exhibitions, or even on the streets, on account of "John Bull's curiosity."
+Savage wrote that it was "extremely inconvenient" to take Te Mahanga to public exhibitions, or even on the streets, on account of "John Bull's curiosity."
 Savage did take him to St. Paul's Cathedral, which "appeared to astonish him".

-Moehanga did not enjoy the noise of the London streets; he regularly exclaimed Kiooda tungata, or kiooda wyeena nue une mum mum mum, which translates as 'Bad man or woman to make such a noise.'
-Moehanga was conveniently returned to New Zealand under the care of Captain Skelton, possibly cutting short his London stay.
+Te Mahanga did not enjoy the noise of the London streets; he regularly exclaimed Kiooda tungata, or kiooda wyeena nue une mum mum mum, which translates as 'Bad man or woman to make such a noise.'
+Te Mahanga was conveniently returned to New Zealand under the care of Captain Skelton, possibly cutting short his London stay.
 Savage wrote of his return to New Zealand, "The ample stock of tools he took with him would render him superior, in point of riches, to any man in New Zealand; and there is not a doubt but the example of his success will induce many of his countrymen to try their fortune, whenever an opportunity for emigration may offer...he held my hand at taking leave a considerable time, during the whole of which he wept, and appeared to suffer exceedingly."